TEST 1: Checking Power (12 Volts) Headlight Circuit

 Remove and unplug the headlight switch from its electrical harness connector.

-With your multimeter set it in Volts DC mode probe the wire that corresponds to the circuit C (see photo in image viewer) with the red multimeter test lead.
+With your multimeter set it in Volts DC mode probe the wire that corresponds to the circuit C (see photo above) with the red multimeter test lead.

 You can accomplish this by: